Syntax Guide

 Object

-Specify parameters related to docker.
+Specifies docker related parameters.
 See Build Environment for details.

 image